Cold in July (film): Plot

-Ann Dane, startled by the sound of a door window breaking, wakes her husband, Richard.
-He accidentally shoots the intruder, identified as Freddy Russell, a wanted felon.
+In 1989 Laborde, Texas, Ann Dane, startled by the sound of a door window breaking, wakes her husband, Richard.
+He accidentally shoots the intruder, identified as Freddy Russel, a wanted felon.
 Richard is shaken by the experience.
 Richard visits the cemetery on the day of Freddy's burial where Freddy's father, Ben—a paroled convict—accosts Richard in his car, making a veiled reference to Richard's son, Jordan.
 Alarmed, Richard picks up Jordan from school and arranges for Ann to meet them at the police station.
 Though Ben follows him to his son's school, the police decline Richard's request for help.
 However, when the Danes arrive home to find their front door broken in, the family is put under police protection.

 Police are posted around the house, including one guard inside, hoping to catch Ben when he returns.
 It turns out that Ben never left and has been hiding in the house's crawlspace since the initial break-in.
 He emerges and knocks out the guard, goes into Jordan's room, and locks the door.
 When Richard is alerted to Ben's presence inside the house by the sound of water dripping from the open crawlspace hatch, he alerts the observing police and breaks down Jordan's bedroom door.
 Ben has already escaped out the window and to a nearby river, however, and is tracked to Mexico—where he is apprehended.
-The police invite Richard to the station to close the case, and, while there, Richard notices a wanted poster for "Frederick Russell", who looks different from the man he shot.
+The police invite Richard to the station to close the case, and, while there, Richard notices a wanted poster for "Frederick Russel", who looks different from the man he shot.
 Richard repeatedly attempts to point out the contradiction to officer Ray Price, but Ray dismisses this as a trick of memory due to shock and refuses to discuss the issue.

 Richard sees Ben taken away in an unmarked police car, which he follows.
 He sees the police forcibly remove Ben from the car, and inject him with an unknown substance, splash him with alcohol, and leave him on train tracks to die.
 Richard saves Ben from an approaching train.
 Ben at first does not believe Richard's claims that the man he shot was not Freddy.
 The two exhume Freddy's grave and Ben confirms that the body in the coffin is not his son.
 Ben notes that the man's finger tips have been cut off to prevent identification.